 You want to apply to programs that will support your goals and aspirations.
 If their ideals are in line with yours, you’ll receive greater support during your med school journey and a much better chance at achieving your medical dreams.
 If research is your passion, but your target school’s focus is almost entirely clinical, then…well, this school shouldn’t be your target.

-Once you’ve read and understood a school’s missions statement, you’ll have an easier time framing your background and past experiences to match the school’s goals.
+Once you’ve read and understood a school’s mission statement, you’ll have an easier time framing your background and past experiences to match the school’s goals.
 Show how your shared passion for primary care and your vast family doctor shadowing experience position you to reach your future goals – that is, if your target school accepts you.

 For this point, you’re demonstrating to the program that they are your personal puzzle’s missing piece.